Anirudh123nasty/ARTri3/AEcreatetask.md

         <button onclick="tri()">Find the area of an triangle!</button>
         <h1 id="response"></h1>
 ```
+Here is a similar call in html for another function 'tri()' with the button onclick method, which I also wrote.
+This function generates the area of a triangle when the user inputs numerical values for the length and base.
 ## Describes what condition(s) is being tested by each call to the procedure:
 ### Condition(s) tested by the first call:
 ```javascript